Zoe353/Zoe353.github.io/_posts/2020-05-02-DayBlog-Adv-Java-Programming2.md

     }
 }
 ```

-3. Using method references in Java
+3.Using method references in Java
 Method references are a shorthand way of writing a certain type of lambda expression.

 ```